DCS-210/project-lizakemuntopatrick/README.md

 ## Summary

+Where is our data from:

+Our questions:

+Our methods:

+Our findings:

+Suggestions:

 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read out loud.
 Although pacing varies, a 5-minute speech is roughly 750